 In today’s interconnected digital landscape, data integrity, integration, and interoperability are the cornerstones of efficient and effective business operations.
-Because these specialized methodologies are so critical to modern supply chains, it is crucial that we know how each of these processes work.
-Without optimizing these technical processes, organizations will struggle to fully leverage business insights from their data.
-In particular, if businesses do not master these data-intensive methodologies, their data will remain ambiguous and disconnected across business systems, yielding few actionable insights.
-To better explain these digital disconnects, let’s start with some definitions.
+Because these specialized methodologies are so critical to modern supply chains, I believe it is crucial that we understand exactly how each of these processes works together.
+Without optimizing these technical foundations, organizations will struggle to fully leverage business insights, relying instead on data cleansing as a crutch.
+But make no mistake: data cleansing is a symptom of a broken process, not a solution.
+If businesses do not master these data-intensive methodologies, their data will remain ambiguous and disconnected across systems, trapping them in endless cleansing cycles that yield few actionable insights.

 Definitions for Data Integrity, Integration and Interoperability